5 Self Storage Sales + Marketing KPIs You Need To Track

 Acquisition Cost Per Channel

 How much does it cost to acquire a new customer in your business?
-When you know where your customers heard about you and when you split your marketing budget up by channel, you have everything you need to answer that question.
-That way, you can compare the cost of an enquiry that comes through Google Adwords with one that comes from a Facebook campaign.
+When you know where your tenants heard about you and when you split your marketing budget up by channel, you have everything you need to answer that question.
+That way, you can compare the cost of a lead that comes through Google Adwords with one that comes from a Facebook campaign.
 Or how much a referral costs versus your latest PR efforts in the local news media.
 Understanding the dynamics of your acquisition costs is especially important when you are looking to grow the business, because it allows you to scale your marketing budget in a realistic way when you are planning your growth.

 The lifetime value of your customers is the average amount that a customer spends with you, from the moment they move in until the moment they move out.
 This includes retail sales, insurance, van hires and any extra fees that you may charge.
 The reason why it is so important to know the lifetime value of your customer is that it will help you determine what kind of discounts you can offer and what your ROI is on your marketing expenditure.
-You may find that you can make your referral offer even more appealing or that the pay-per-click advertising you are running should be tailored towards the longer staying customers, because you are too close to the break-even point on customers who only stay for a few months.
+You may find that you can make your referral offer even more appealing or that the pay-per-click advertising you are running should be tailored towards the longer staying tenants, because you are too close to the break-even point on customers who only stay for a few months.

 Length of Stay